Rowan Yeats

-Karen Amanda Yeats (born 1980) is a Canadian mathematician and mathematical physicist whose research connects combinatorics to quantum field theory.
-They (Note: Yeats uses pronouns.) hold the Canada Research Chair in Combinatorics in Quantum Field Theory at the University of Waterloo.
+Rowan Yeats (born 1980) is a Canadian mathematician and mathematical physicist whose research connects combinatorics to quantum field theory.
+He (Note: Yeats uses and pronouns.
+This article uses he/him for consistency.) holds the Canada Research Chair in Combinatorics in Quantum Field Theory at the University of Waterloo.

 Biography

 Yeats is from Halifax, Nova Scotia.
-As an undergraduate at the University of Waterloo, they won an honourable mention for the 2003 Morgan Prize for their research in number theory, the theory of Lie groups, and non-standard models of arithmetic.
-They graduated in 2003, and went to Boston University for graduate school, where they completed their Ph.D. in 2008.
-Their dissertation, Growth Estimates for Dyson-Schwinger Equations, was supervised by Dirk Kreimer.
+As an undergraduate at the University of Waterloo, he won an honourable mention for the 2003 Morgan Prize for his research in number theory, the theory of Lie groups, and non-standard models of arithmetic.
+He graduated in 2003, and went to Boston University for graduate school, where he completed his Ph.D. in 2008.
+His dissertation, Growth Estimates for Dyson-Schwinger Equations, was supervised by Dirk Kreimer.
 In 2016, Yeats was awarded a Humboldt Fellowship to visit Kreimer at the Humboldt University of Berlin.